johyeongseob/object-detection-python-cpp/cpp/README.md

 - C++17
 - CMake
 - ONNX Runtime C++ 1.23.2
-- OpenCV C++ for image processing and visualization (next milestone)
+- OpenCV C++ for image processing and visualization
 - YOLO11n exported to ONNX
 - WSL 2 with Ubuntu 22.04